googlearchive/firebase-simple-login-java/docs/v1/providers/twitter.md

 | id | The user's Twitter id. | String |
 | provider | The authentication method used, in this case: `twitter`. | String |
 | uid | A unique id combining the provider and id, intended as the unique key for user data (will have the format `twitter:<id>`). | String |

+## Example

+There is an example Android app using Twitter authentication [available on Github](https://github.com/firebase/simple-login-demo-android).